 Garburators have become a common part of life in many Vancouver homes, so much so that the question of whether they’re really necessary probably doesn’t come up all that often.
 While they do represent convenience and serve as a valid utility, they have their pros and cons.
-At Red Seal Drainage & Plumbing, a plumber in West Vancouver from our team can provide some insight into how these home appliances work.

 The Main Pros

 Let’s take a look first at the pros of choosing to install a disposal unit:

 - Convenience – Garburators make dishwashing simpler.
 Processing food scraps with the disposal unit ensures convenience.

 - Simple and Quiet – They’re remarkably quiet and run with a single switch.

 - Less Household Refuse – Disposal units are one of the cleanest methods of waste removal.
 Fewer scraps in the bin mean having less trash sitting around and creating foul odors.

 There are also reasons a disposal unit might not be the preferred option: